 - 9. The interpretation that best reconciles the three texts is that the subparagraph endings modify the terms "any action which it considers" in the main text of Article XXI(b).
 Under this reading, the terms of the provision still form a single relative clause that begins in the main text and ends with each subparagraph ending, and therefore the phrase "which it considers" still modifies the entirety of the main text and the subparagraph endings.
 Thus, the determination of whether an action is necessary for the protection of a Member's essential security interests in the relevant circumstances is committed to the judgment of that Member alone. - 10.
 To arrive at a different understanding of Article XXI(b), the panel in Russia Traffic in Transit ignored the ordinary meaning of Article XXI(b) and read into Article XXI(b)(iii) the terms of the security exceptions of other treaties.
 Although it acknowledged that the text of Article XXI(b) could be read so that "which it considers' qualifies the determinations in the three enumerated subparagraphs," the Russia Traffic in Transit panel gave this plain meaning no interpretive weight.
-Instead, based on what it termed (without explanation) the "logical structure of the provision," the panel concluded that subparagraph endings (i) to (iii) qualify and limit Members' discretion to take essential security measures, and that, "for action to fall within the scope of Article XXI(b), it must objectively be found to meet the requirements in one of the enumerated subparagraphs of that provision." - 11.
-Further, rather than relying on the ordinary meaning of "its essential security interests" and "in time of war or other emergency in international relations" in Article XXI(b)(iii), the
+Instead, based on what it termed (without explanation) the "logical structure of the provision," the panel concluded that subparagraph endings (i) to (iii) qualify and limit Members' discretion to take essential security measures, and that, "for action to fall within the scope of Article XXI(b), it must objectively be found to meet the requirements in one of the enumerated subparagraphs of that provision."

-6 See U.S. First Written Submission, Section III.B; U.S. Second Written Submission, Section II.B.4.
+&lt;sup>6 See U.S. First Written Submission, Section III.B; U.S. Second Written Submission, Section II.B.3.

-7 Russia - Traffic in Transit, para.
+&lt;sup>7 Russia - Traffic in Transit, para.
 7.65.